ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

 Add the following lines to your server.xml file to define your application data sources as well as what JDBC drivers and properties the Liberty server needs to use in order to access the application's data.

-The correct *KUBERNETES_NODEPORT_VALUE* can be acquired via the `kubectl get services` command, using the value to the immediate right of the default 50000 port (somewhere in the range of 30000).

 ```
 <!-- DB2 library definition -->
 <library apiTypeVisibility="spec, ibm-api, third-party" id="DB2JCC4Lib">